A survey of interlayer interaction models for graphene and other 2D materials: Normal contact models

 with

 Here, $H=4\pi/(3\mathrm{a}_{\text{cc}})$ is the magnitude of the reciprocal lattice vector for graphene, where $\mathrm{a}_{\text{cc}}$ denotes the carbon-carbon bond length in graphene.
 The energy $\Psi$ can represent both an energy per atom or per unit area, depending on the convention used for the stacking energy.
 In Eq.~\eqref{energy magnitude and variation form}, $\Psi_0$ denotes the average energy, given by the form appearing in the first term on the right-hand side of Eq.~\eqref{expanded crystal fourier sum energy}.
 This form of $\Psi_0$ can also be found in several other studies (e.g., \citet{girifalco2000carbon, sauer2006, sauer2008atomistically, lu2007cohesive, zhang2017energy}).
-The function $\Psi_\mrt$ is the modulation function defined through the structure factor of the triangular lattice, and $\Psi_1$ represents the amplitude of the energy modulations.
+The function $\Psi_\mrt$ is the modulation function defined through the structure factor of the triangular lattice, and $\Psi_1$ represents the amplitude of the energy modulations, i.e., the registry-dependent variation of the interlayer interaction that governs frictional resistance.
 A convenient way to determine $\Psi_1$ is via numerical curve fitting \citep{Xue2022, mokhalingam2024continuum}.
 The expression from \citet{mokhalingam2024continuum} is

 where $p_{02}$, and $g_{02}$ are constants that are calibrated from molecular dynamics (MD) simulations.
 Some authors have conducted experiments and simulations to obtain the numerical value of $\Psi_1$ at equilibrium gap \citep{Dienwiebel2004a, verhoeven2004model, Lebedeva2010, Lebedeva2011}.
 By taking the gradient of the interaction energy with respect to the in-plane displacement, the traction components along $\be_\mra$ and $\be_\mrz$ directions are obtained as